theo-armour/2020/sandbox/us-county-votes/README.md

 ### 2020-12-02

+The goal is to create a map that people can look at and - without reading instructions or looking at a legend - in a few seconds mostly "get the picture" know what is going on.
+It's taking time, but each release gets things a bit better,

+The red and blue sticks kind of give the idea that this map is about US politics

+The width of the sticks gives the idea that it's an indication of population

+The height of the ticks representing party votes is less easy to get - stil a work-in-progress

+Today:

-* Rijigged the shape of the sticks (process was trickier than I thought )
+* Rejigged the shape of the sticks (process was trickier than I thought )
 * Rejigged pop-up text and menu text
 * Slowed rotate speed